Partial Resolutions of Affine Symplectic Singularities

 \subsection{Summary}

 In \Cref{Fold} we review group actions on simply-laced Dynkin diagrams and fix a formalism for the folded Dynkin diagrams we obtain by taking a quotient.
-We note that unlike in some formalisms for folded Dynkin diagrams, we allow the group action to permute nodes which have edges connecting them.
-For example we will have $A_4/(\Z/2\Z) \cong C_2$.
+We note that unlike in some formalisms for folded Dynkin diagrams, we allow the group action to permute nodes that have edges connecting them.
+For example we will have $A_4/(\Z/2\Z) \cong B_2$.
 In \Cref{Background} we review some basics about symplectic singularities.
-In this section we recall some facts about $\Q$-factorial terminalizations as well as the definition of the Namikawa Weyl group.
+We recall some facts about $\Q$-factorial terminalizations as well as the definition of the Namikawa Weyl group.

 In \Cref{Bir} we begin to study crepant partial resolutions of conical affine symplectic singularities.
-In particular we define them and prove a few equivalent characterizations of them.
+In particular, we define them and prove a few equivalent characterizations of them.
 We review the main theorem of \cite{NaMori}, which roughly states that if $\pi: Y \rightarrow X$ is a $\Q$-factorial terminalization of a conical affine symplectic singularity, then it is also a relative Mori Dream space.
 Using this we obtain a combinatorial description of crepant partial resolutions by faces of the Mori fan of $\ol{\Mov(Y/X)}$, and we use this description to define the Namikawa Weyl group of a crepant partial resolution.
 In \Cref{AllSubgroups} we prove the key result that the map from crepant partial resolutions to parabolic subgroups of $W_X$ is surjective, and bijective if and only if $X$ has a unique $\Q$-factorial terminalization.